djcurr/Pathfinding-Visualization/README.md

 # Pathfinding Visualization

-Pathfinding Visualization is a fast and efficient web application that allows users to visualize pathfinding algorithms.
-With this application, users can place walls, move the start and end nodes, and see the algorithm process in action.
-What makes Pathfinding Visualization unique is that it is built in Go using WebAssembly, which makes it faster and more efficient than other similar applications.
+A fast WebAssembly application that allows users to visualize pathfinding algorithms.
+Users can place walls, move the start and end nodes, and see the algorithm process in action.
+This was built in Go using WebAssembly, Go, and JavaScript.

 ## Table of Contents